 Fugitive and Secondary Emissions

-Fugitive emissions are included in the calculation of emission rates of all air contaminants.
+For sources subject to Major NSR or Type A State NSR under OAR 340-224-0010, fugitive emissions are included in the calculation of emission rates of all air contaminants.
 Fugitive emissions are subject to the same control requirements and analyses required for emissions from identifiable stacks or vents.
-Secondary emissions are not included in calculations of potential emissions that are made to determine if a proposed source or modification is major.
-Once a source or modification is identified as being major, secondary emissions are added to the primary emissions and become subject to the air quality impact analysis requirements in this division and OAR 340 division 225.NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.
+Secondary emissions are not included in calculations of potential emissions that are made to determine if a source or modification is subject to NSR under OAR 340-224-0010.
+Once a source is subject to NSR under OAR 340-224-0010, secondary emissions also become subject to the air quality impact analysis requirements in this division and OAR 340 division 225.

+NOTE: This rule was moved verbatim from OAR 340-224-0100 and amended.

+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 340-224-0040

-Review of New Sources and Modifications for Compliance With Regulations
+Review of Sources Subject to Major NSR or Type A State NSR for Compliance With Regulations

-The owner or operator of a proposed major source or major modification must demonstrate the ability of the proposed source or modification to comply with all applicable air quality requirements of the Department.
+The owner or operator of a source subject to Major NSR or Type A State NSR under OAR 340-224-0010 must demonstrate the ability of the source to comply with all applicable air quality requirements of DEQ.

+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

+Major New Source Review

+340-224-0045

+Requirements for Sources in Sustainment Areas

+Within a designated sustainment area, a source subject to Major NSR under OAR 340-224-0010 must meet the requirements listed below for each sustainment pollutant:

+(1) OAR 340-224-0070; and

+(2) Net Air Quality Benefit: Satisfy OAR 340-224-0510 and 340-224-0520 for ozone sustainment areas or OAR 340-224-0510 and 340-224-0530(2) and (4) for non-ozone sustainment areas, whichever is applicable, unless the source can demonstrate that the impacts are less than the significant impact levels at all receptors within the sustainment area.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 340-224-0050

 Requirements for Sources in Nonattainment Areas

-Within a designated nonattainment area, proposed major sources and major modifications of a nonattainment pollutant, including VOC or NOx in a designated ozone nonattainment area SO2or NOx in a designated PM2.5 nonattainment area, must meet the requirements listed below:
+Within a designated nonattainment area, and when referred to this rule by other rules in this division, a source subject to Major NSR under OAR 340-224-0010 must meet the requirements listed below for each nonattainment pollutant:

 (1) Lowest Achievable Emission Rate (LAER).
-The owner or operator must apply LAER for each nonattainment pollutant or precursor(s) emitted at or above the significant emission rate (SER).
-LAER applies separately to the nonattainment pollutant or precursor(s) if emitted at or above a SER over the netting basis.
+The owner or operator of the source must apply LAER for each nonattainment pollutant emitted at or above the SER.
+LAER applies separately to the nonattainment pollutant if emitted at or above a SER over the netting basis.

 (a) For a major modification, the requirement for LAER applies to the following:

-(A) Each emissions unit that emits the nonattainment pollutant or precursor(s) and is not included in the most recent netting basis established for that pollutant; and
+(A) Each emissions unit that emits the nonattainment pollutant and is not included in the most recent netting basis established for that pollutant; and

-(B) Each emissions unit that emits the nonattainment pollutant or precursor (s) and is included in the most recent netting basis but has been modified and the modification resulted in an increase in actual emissions above the portion of the most recent netting basis attributable to the emissions unit or the nonattainment pollutant or precursor(s).
+(B) Each emissions unit that emits the nonattainment pollutant and is included in the most recent netting basis and contributed to the emissions increase calculated in OAR 340-224-0025(2)(a)(B) for the nonattainment pollutant or precursor.

 (b) For phased construction projects, the LAER determination must be reviewed at the latest reasonable time before commencing construction of each independent phase.

-(c) When determining LAER for a change that was made at a source before the current NSR application, the Department will consider technical feasibility of retrofitting required controls provided:
+(c) When determining LAER for a change that was made at a source before the current Major NSR application, DEQ will consider technical feasibility of retrofitting required controls provided: